Orthodox Peronism: Since 1973

-The term of right-wing Peronism is included within the parameter of the orthodoxy, but not only, since the term could denote old Justicialists or centrists/centre-rightists who simply wanted to distance themselves from the postulates of the tendency.
-The distinction of the orthodox organizations of "far right" obeys to that these last ones assumed the fight against the Marxist advance within the Peronist movement through the armed violence, with a marked antisemitic, anticommunist and antisynarchist bias.
+Allegations of fascism

 Fascism was also a qualification that some groups were seen as adhering to, such as the Nationalist Liberation Alliance and the Tacuara Nationalist Movement.
-Both Isabel Perón and José López Rega ("the wizard") were accused of having shown tuning for fascism or falangism; López was also part of the Masonic lodge Propaganda Due, led by the fascist Licio Gelli.
-Isabel Perón was seen performing the roman salute, characteristic of the movements akin to fascism.
+Both Isabel Perón and José López Rega ("the wizard") were accused of having shown tuning for fascism or Falangism.
+López was also part of the Masonic lodge Propaganda Due, led by the fascist Licio Gelli.
+Isabel Perón was seen performing the Roman salute, characteristic of the movements akin to fascism.

 Others scholars dispute the fascist nature of Orthodox Peronism - Hodges argues that unlike military regimes in Chile or Brazil, Orthodox Peronism continued to favor a policy of aligning with the Third World, represented a social pact of nationalist sectors with organized labor rather than being "intent on destroying the labor movement through an alliance with imperialism", and had more in common with the "Mexican model of authoritative democracy than with the military repressive regimes in Latin America".
 This led Hodges to argue that rather than being a form of fascism, it was "an alternative to a fascist model".
 Likewise, Goran Petrovic Lotina and Théo Aiolfi wrote that "Peronism was never a form of fascism during Juan Perón's first presidencies (1946-55).
 Nor was Peronism fascistic in its subsequent incarnations over the past seventy-five years from the 1970s revolutionary leftist Montonero guerilla organization to the neoliberal centre-right presidency of Carlos Menem."

-Economically, the López faction of Orthodox Peronism showed neoliberal profiles and appointed as minister of economy Celestino Rodrigo, who applied an ultra-liberal economic program vulgarly known as "Rodrigazo".
+Juan L. Besoky has argued that it is an oversimplification to see Orthodox Peronism as "fascist, authoritarian and anti-democratic", or as "a synthesis of everything that is reprehensible in politics".
+Similarly, Juan Luis Carnagui of the National University of La Plata has criticized identifying the movement with "fascism, violence and authoritarianism, amongst others" as unhelpful and reducing it to "everything abhorrent in politics".
+James P. Brennan argues that Orthodox Peronism was even less similar to fascism that original Peronism, stating that "during the period from 1946 to 1955, unlike the second Peronist government, from 1973 to 1976, there were certain similarities to fascism, especially with respect to the vast propaganda machine and a certain totalitarian aspiration", and that "the Peronism in power between 1973 and 1976 was not a repetition of the intolerant practices of the period from 1950 to 1955."